 4. Bad Communication

-For example, if your partner revealed what’s bothering them and didn’t hold anything back when you tried to communicate with them, then they are a healthy communicator.
+For example, if your ex revealed what’s bothering them and didn’t hold anything back when you tried to communicate with them, then they are a healthy communicator.

-However, if that same partner never opened up emotionally and instead resorted to denying responsibility and emotionally shutting down, then they’re a bad communicator.
+However, if your ex never opened up emotionally and instead resorted to denying responsibility and emotionally shutting down, then they’re a bad communicator.

 It’s that simple.
 Each of those traits is another warning sign of a toxic relationship to add to your list.